actions/setup-python/docs/advanced-usage.md

 ### `python-version`

-Using **python-version** output it's possible to get the precise Python or PyPy version installed by the action.
+Using **python-version** output, it's possible to get the precise Python or PyPy version installed by the action.
 This output is useful when the input `python-version` is given as a range (e.g. 3.8.0 - 3.12.0, 3.x, * ), but down the line you need to operate (such as in an `if:` statement) with the exact installed version (e.g. 3.12.0).

 ```yaml
 jobs: